kyleoneill/devsite/content/blog/python-bluetooth-controller/index.md

 print(f"Tesseract thinks our image says: {probable_string}")
 ```

-The above snippit will create a square image out of your computer monitor starting from the top left corner with a length and width of 100 pixels.
+The above snippet will create a square image out of your computer monitor starting from the top left corner with a length and width of 100 pixels.
 It passes this image to Tesseract, which will try to turn that image into a string.

 Surprised about how easy it was to come this far, I assumed that I was essentially finished with the "read values from the screen" portion of the program.
-I got into a League of Legends match and pointed the program to the area of the screen where my health was and took damage, expecting the `probable_string` variable in the above snippit to return my health value.
+I got into a League of Legends match and pointed the program to the area of the screen where my health was and took damage, expecting the `probable_string` variable in the above snippet to return my health value.
 The string did not show health values, it did not even return numbers.
 The output look like garbled and randomized text.

 ## Training Tesseract